Frequently Asked Questions

 What courses will fulfill the Calculus prerequisites?

-You must take an introductory-level or higher Calculus course.
-We will accept courses in specific departments such as Business Calculus or combined courses such as Calculus and Analytical Geometry, but we will NOT accept courses such as Pre-Calculus, Trigonometry or Finite Math.
+We recommend taking an introductory-level or higher Calculus course.
+We will accept courses in specific departments such as Business Calculus or combined courses such as Calculus and Analytical Geometry.

 What courses will fulfill the Behavioral Science prerequisites?